NBISweden/workshop-reproducible-research/docs/conda.md

 ### Bash aliases for conda

-In a similar way that some programmers like to have aliases for common git commands, some also like to have aliases for Conda commands.
-Here are two that might prove useful for you.
+Some programmers like to have aliases (_i.e._ shortcuts) for common commands.
+Here are two aliases for conda that might prove useful for you.

 ```bash
 # Activate an environment